ClusterHQ/unofficial-flocker-tools/README.md

 make sure you can log into the nodes as **root** with a private key.

+you may want to pick a node to be the control node and give it a DNS name (set up an A record for it with your DNS provider). using a DNS name is optional -- you can also just use its IP address.

 ## cluster.yml

 there are 3 example configuration files that correspond to the backend Flocker will use - base your cluster.yml on one of these files: